 Churn until the ice cream is the consistency of soft-serve: Churn the ice cream until it thickens considerably and is roughly the consistency of soft-serve ice cream.
 Depending on your machine, this could take anywhere from 10 to 20 minutes — keep an eye on it!
 If you want to add any extras, add them now and churn a few more seconds until they are fully incorporated.

 Transfer to freezer container: Scrape the ice cream into your freezer container.
-Press a piece of parchment or wax paper agains the surface to prevent ice crystals from forming.
+Press a piece of parchment or wax paper against the surface to prevent ice crystals from forming.

-Freeze for at least 4 hours: Transfer the container of ice cream to the freezer and freeze for at least for hours to harden the ice cream.
+Freeze for at least 4 hours: Transfer the container of ice cream to the freezer and freeze for at least 4 hours to harden the ice cream.

 Warm slightly before serving: If your ice cream is too hard to scoop, let it warm a few minutes on the counter before scooping.
 I find that coconut ice cream melts a little more quickly than milk-based ice creams, so don't wait too long!